rblogan78/AI-in-Games/HiPhi Report Version 2.md

 # The 90's Explosion #

-As the arcade and video game industry began to wane in the late 80's, gamers began to crave a better quality of gameplay.
+As the arcade and video game industry began to wane in the late 1980's, gamers began to crave a better quality of gameplay.
 The goal of the industry then was to create a more challenging and lifelike opponent, which would react to the player like a human.

-## Real Time Strategy ##
+## Dune II - Real Time Strategy ##

+Early strategy games implemented simple "turn-based" gameplay.
+Dune II was the first Real Time Strategy (RTS) that would redefine strategy based games.
+Concurrent management of multiple units and build strategies within a 3D perspective allowed Dune II to set a new standard fo strategy-based gameplay and AI which would continue into games of today.

-## Colin McRae - Use of Neural Networks ##
+## Colin McRae's Rally 2 - Use of Neural Networks ##

+Leveraging off his PhD work, Jeff Hannan utilised trained neural networks to control the opposing racers in Colin McRae's Rally 2.
+For the training process, he used a Resilient Back-Propagation (RPROP) training algorithm with random weights and a single hidden layer, providing sensor outputs his own driving as the input training data ([Hannan, 2001](http://www.ai-junkie.com/misc/hannan/hannan.html)).

+There were two components used: Racing Lines and the Driving Model.
+If the track was wide enough, the racing line needed to be calculated in advance and used as the target for the agent.
+This racing line represents condensed knowledge about the track such as corners the agent is able to cut, obstacles, or off-road sections, and could be configured for different levels of skill.
+For narrow roads, the racing line could be considered as the centre of the track.

+In order to get the agents to follow the racing line, a driving model is used.
+This model takes information about the car's state and the racing line, and calculates the controls for the car.
+After an unsuccessful attempt at manually defining a set of rules to drive the agents, Hannan turned to neural networks for training.

 # Current Research Topics #
 The primary goal of Game AI is to entertain.
 As such, developers tend to avoid using true "academic" AI, opting for short-cuts and efficiency, whilst maintaining some level of intelligence in the system.